kernelkit/infix/doc/introduction.md

 `failure-config` is loaded (unless VPD Failure, see above).

 *Fail Secure Mode* is a fail-safe mode provided for debugging the system.
-Depending on customer requirements this may be either the `factory-config` with the hostname set to `failure`, or a dedicated configuration that isolates interfaces, or even disables ports, to ensure that the device does not cause any security problems on the network.
-E.g., start forwarding traffic between previously isolated VLANs.

-The generic default is isolated interfaces with communication only to the management CPU, SSH and console login using the device's factory reset password, IP connectivity only using IPv6 link-local, and device discovery protocols: LLDP, mDNS-SD.
+The default[^3] is isolated interfaces with communication only to the management CPU, SSH and console login using the device's factory reset password, IP connectivity only using IPv6 link-local, and device discovery protocols: LLDP, mDNS-SD.
 The login and shell prompt are set